 Here we see the pin bar set at the beginning of the uptrend, and the inside bar setup on the uptrend.
 And as you may have noticed, these setups require stop losses at different distances.But thanks to the power of position sizing, you can risk the same amount of cash on both setups.Just make sure you don’t overdo things or your account will be hurting terribly.

 That’s a wrap for ”Risk Reward and Position Sizing – The Most Important Lesson in Money Management You Will Ever Learn.”
 You absolutely need to understand risk reward and position sizing like the back of your hand if you wan to reach the promised land as a forex trader.
 And you need to execute these two aspects of money management, accompanied by an effective trading strategy.
 You can’t just jump in without a trading plan.

 Remember when we touched on “Second Chance at Missed Signals” in my post Should I Use One And Four Hour Chart Time Frames To Confirm Daily Price Signals?
-Well, in our next lesson we’ll xpand on this point by looking at how to get back on trades that we missed out on.
+Well, in our next lesson we’ll xpand on this point by looking at how to get a s econd crack at trade signals that we missed out on.
 If you havent read the above post I strongly suggest that you do so before the next lesson.
 You’ll suffer dearly if you dont.

 Till next time take care.

 Opening Of Live Forex Trading Account

 If you’re looking to open a live trading account Sign Up With EasyMarkets